Why Do You Need To Prototype?

 Prototyping Electronics using Development Boards

-A method of prototyping your IoT electronic design is by using development boards.
+A prototyping tool to realize your design to hardware is by using development boards.
 Development boards are circuit boards with microcontrollers or microprocessors with other peripheral components.
-Development boards have the basic logic capabilities which make them easy to be programmed.
+Development boards have basic logic capabilities which make them easy to be programmed.
 These boards are structured to establish physical connections to other boards or devices and to form a circuit for testing and debugging purposes.

-- An MCU-based development board includes the Arduino, Intel Galileo, and ESP32.
+- An MCU-based development board includes Arduino, Intel Galileo, and ESP32.

 - An MPU-based development board on the other hand includes the Raspberry Pi, Embedded Artists' modules, and the BeagleBone Black.

-How are these boards used?
-What are the advantages of using one over the other?
+How to use boards as a prototyping tool?
+What are the advantages of using microcontrollers over the microprocessor?
 What are the applications for these boards?

 The hardware structures of your product can be easily prototyped through 3D printing or CNC machining.
 The model created will represent your product’s visual appearance, and its structural working mechanisms, and allow testing on its physical properties.